cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/courses/reu2021/_index.md

 ## Programming with Python

 Python is a great languge for doing data science and AI, a comprehensive list of features is available in book form.
-Please not that when installing python you always want to use a venv as thi sis best practice.
+Please note that when installing Python, you always want to use a venv as this is best practice.